envima/photodb/collections/_operating/operating_ubuntu.md

 title: Running on Ubuntu
 ---

-Execute `audio.sh` (located in the PhotoDB root directory) from the console to start the application:
+Execute `audio.sh` (located in the PhotoDB / AudioDB root directory) from the console to start the application:

 ```bash
 ./audio.sh
 ```

-The web application, PhotoApp, can now be opened in a browser.
+The web application can now be opened in a browser.

 For local instances with default port 8080 go to:
 ```text